ikolokotronis/image-thumbnail-api/README.md

 All endpoints besides <a href="#expiring-images">Expiring Images</a> require a valid token to be included in the header of the request.
-A token is generated for each user when they are created/registered, and can be acquired from the Token model in django-admin, or from the Token table in the database.
+A token is generated for each user when they are created, and can be acquired from the Token model in django-admin, or from the Token table in the database.

 Header with authorization token example: